idaholab/moose/framework/doc/content/syntax/Mesh/index.md

 ## Debugging in-MOOSE mesh generation id=troubleshooting

 !alert note
-The MOOSE mesh generation [tutorial](tutorial04_meshing/index.md optional=true) is the most comprehensive learning resource on meshing in MOOSE.
+The MOOSE mesh generation [tutorial](tutorial04_meshing/index.md optional=true) is the most comprehensive resource on learning how to mesh within MOOSE.
 We summarize here only a few techniques.

 Mesh generation in MOOSE is a sequential tree-based process.
 Mesh generators are executed sorted by dependencies, and the output of each generator may be fed to multiple other generators.
-To succeed in this process, you must decompose the creation of the mesh in many individual steps.
-The two main tools to debug this process are:
+To succeed in this process, you must decompose the creation of the mesh into many individual steps.
+To debug this process, one can:

 - use the `show_info(=true)` input parameter on each mesh generator.
-This will output numerous metadata about the mesh at each stage of the generation process.
-You can check there if all the subdomains that you expected at this stage are present in the mesh, and if they are of the expected size in terms of number of elements but also bounding box.
+This will output numerous pieces of metadata about the mesh at each stage of the generation process.
+You can check there if all the subdomains that you expected at this stage are present in the mesh and if they are of the expected size, both in terms of number of elements but also bounding box.
 - use the `output` input parameter on the mesh generator right before the problematic stage.
 This will output the mesh, by default using the [Exodus.md] format with the name `<mesh_generator_name>_in.e`, so you may visualize it before it gets acted upon by the next mesh generator(s).